Timeline of Lindsay’s murder as per Sgt. Horsley on Crime Watch Daily.

 What they do know is that the person she contacted was the family member of a man named Erickson Delalcazar, and that shortly after Lindsay went back to Victoria, Delalcazar, along with 13 other people, was caught in the biggest drug bust in the history of the province.

 **NOTE** Based on information provided in Court transcripts Erickson Delalcazar and Graham Taylor were arrested on January 22, 2008.
 The other 12 people were arrested AFTER Lindsay was murdered.
-This leaves Erickson as the stronger suspect in my opinion as his arrest came before Lindsay was murdered and the others came AFTER she was murdered.
 Also, Erickson was denied BAIL FEB 1, 2008 and Lindsay was murdered the next day.
-The crime phone also travelled to the Island 24 hours before Lindsay’s murder.
+The burner phone also traveled to the Island 24 hours before Lindsay’s murder.

 “What we can say is that people lost a lot of money and the people that lost the drugs know that someone spoke to the police,” said Horsley.
 “A witch hunt occurred where people were being questioned, people were being pulled out of their beds in the middle of the night and asked ‘Who have you spoken to?’ because they know someone spoke to the police.”